 How We Protect Your Plants For Transit

 All plants are dug and immediately taken to our warehouse and tera-sorb moisture retention gel is applied to the roots and then wrapped in plastic to retain superior moisture for transit.
 They are placed in corogated cardboard shipping boxes for protection when shipped

 Upon receipt of your plants, unpack and unwrap the roots and mist with water.
 Plant within 24-48 hours.
 If you can not plant within this time frame, put your plants in a cool location (ex- basement, garage or cellar) and water the roots daily.
 Cover them back up with the plastic so they will not dry out until you can plant them.
 After planted, water every evening after the sun goes down for 5 days.

-The Tulip Poplar or Liriodendron tulipifera is actually a member of the magnolia family, not the poplar family of trees.
+The Tulip Poplar or Liriodendron tulipifera is a member of the magnolia family, not the favorite family of trees.
 It is commonly known by several names including fiddle tree, tulip tree, white wood, and yellow-poplar, among others.
 The tulip poplar is native to the Eastern part of North America, from southern Ontario and Massachusetts down to central Louisiana and Florida.
 It averages a height of 70 to 100 feet; while virgin forests can have trees as tall as 160 feet.
-It prefers rich, moist soil, though not swampy; and full sun, at least 6 hours of direct sunlight per day.
-This species is considered fast growing, increasing at least 24 inches per year.
-However, it is stronger and longer lasting than many other fast growing trees.
+It prefers fertile, moist soil, though not swampy; This species is considered fast growing, increasing at least 24 inches per year.
+However, it is stronger and longer lasting than many other fast-growing trees. and full sun, at least 6 hours of direct sunlight per day

 The Tulip Poplar Live Stakes can be used as an ornamental tree or as a shade tree.